takanory/slides/20190615pyconth/PITCHME.md

 Note:

 * As you know, programmers dislike routine work.
-I also dislike it very much.
+I also dislike it VERY much.

 +++